Are Foreclosed Properties Cheaper In The Philippines?

-Spoiler Alert: Not all foreclosed properties are good investments.
+Spoiler Alert: Not all foreclosed properties are cheaper.
 A better question to ask is “How do you separate the good from the bad?” which is what I’ll try to answer here…

 However, based on the number of times I’ve been asked the same question, I feel a lot of people out there have a misconception about foreclosed properties.

-Let me make it clear, NOT all foreclosed properties are good investments, and it would be foolish to think all of them are.
+Let me make it clear, NOT all foreclosed properties are cheaper, and it would be foolish to think all of them are.

 A lot of foreclosed properties are bad investments…